seedalpha/slackbot/README.md

-Options could contain a `processReplies`  field, that is an optional boolean and false by default Options could contain a `processSubtypes` field, that is an optional boolean and false by default Options could contain a `processSelf`     field, that is an optional boolean and false by default
+Options could contain a `processReplies`  field, that is an optional boolean and false by default Options could contain a `processSubtypes` field, that is an optional boolean and false by default Options could contain a `processSelf`     field, that is an optional boolean and false by default Options could contain a `mock`            field, that is an optional boolean and false by default

 ```javascript
 var Slack = require('seed-slackbot');